-Methadone is synthetic (lab produced) opioid currently used to treat addiction to opioids.
+Methadone is synthetic (lab-produced) opioid currently used to treat addiction to opioids.
 It works by binding to the opioid receptors in the brain to not only block feelings of pain but also to induce feelings of calm and euphoria.
-Methadone is different from other opioids, such as heroin, in the fact that it contains a second component which blocks the feelings of euphoria typically sought by opioid addicts.
+Methadone is different from other opioids, such as heroin, in the fact that it contains a second component that blocks the feelings of euphoria typically sought by opioid addicts.
 Methadone is successful in treating opioid addiction because it minimizes withdrawal effects while also decreasing the risk for abuse due to the fact that a high typically cannot be obtained by taking it.

 While methadone is used for opioid addiction, it does carry a risk of addiction.
 There are several signs that you or a loved one may have a methadone addiction including:

 - Withdrawal from socializing with family and friends

 - Obtaining methadone interferes with activities you once enjoyed

 - Work begins to suffer due to methadone use

 - The need to take increased dosages of methadone to obtain the same effect